justin-git01/ltd_forecasting/README.md

 - **Temporal Reconciliation**: Ensures coherence across different temporal frequencies.
 - **Cross-temporal Reconciliation**: Combines both cross-sectional and temporal reconciliation for optimal accuracy.

+#### Seasonal Adjustment

+To address challenges with seasonal patterns, the project has introduced a new component:
+- **Seasonally Adjusted Forecasting**: Separates the seasonal components and seasonally adjusted data for more accurate modeling.
+Seasonally adjusted data is forecasted using existing models, while seasonal patterns are modeled using SNAIVE to ensure accurate seasonality representation in the final forecasts.

 ### Results

-Empirical results demonstrate that VECM, particularly when coupled with forecast reconciliation techniques, consistently outperforms ARIMA.
-Temporal hierarchies play a more significant role in enhancing forecast accuracy than cross-sectional hierarchies.
-Reconciled forecasts exhibit lower RMSE compared to those of the DTF, validating the proposed methodology's efficacy.
+Empirical results demonstrate that VECM, particularly when coupled with forecast reconciliation and seasonal adjustment techniques, consistently outperforms ARIMA.
+The addition of seasonal adjustment further enhances forecast accuracy, particularly in data with significant seasonal variations.

 ## Reproducing the Results